DJSures/FreeChaF/FreeChaF-master/README.md

 # FreeChaF
 This fork is of FreeChaF with changes to use the Fairchild Channel F original controllers and console buttons connected to a raspberry pi via Arduino Micro or Leonardo.

+In this repo, you will find David's modified FreeChaF for real hardware, and the arduino code that emulates USB joystick and USB keyboard devices.
+The wiring of each controller direction to corresponding arduino i/o pin is located in the INO file.

 ## Authors

 FreeChaF was created by David Richardson, this fork has changes by DJ Sures